 Verdict: YouTube TV offers a competent array of programming, but it could be missing some essential channels, depending on your tastes.

 DVR and On-Demand

 YouTube TV includes a cloud-based DVR service with an unlimited amount of storage, a perk none of its competitors can touch.
 We found that the services "makes it trivially easy to record shows you want," and that the competition "could stand to learn a thing or two from YouTube TV in this regard."

 Hulu with Live TV also offers a Cloud DVR, though it limits you to 50 hours of content, or 200 for an extra $15.
 Sling TV offers a DVR program, but it costs $5 extra.

 PS Vue's DVR capabilities are limited to adding programs to your My Shows list, which will save them for varying amounts of time, with a maximum of 28 days after they air.
 Not all programs on PS Vue can be DVR'd with some limited to On-Demand access where users choose from a list of episodes available after airing.
 YouTube TV offers no such On Demand access.

-DirecTV Now currently offers no DVR functionality, only On Demand content that includes shows made available "within hours after a program airs."
-This includes "up to 10,000 shows and titles based on your subscription package."
+DirecTV Now currently offers On Demand content available "within hours after a program airs" for "up to 10,000 shows and titles based on your subscription package."
+It is also scheduled to begin offering a cloud DVR service this fall, which users will get to beta test later this summer.
 YouTube TV also offers On Demand content, though not for all shows.

-YouTube TV is a contender, but not the champ by any stretch.
-Its limited channel selection and device support mean that it's not for everyone, and that you better have a Chromecast hooked up to your TV.
+Hulu with Live TV and YouTube TV are contenders, but not the champ by any stretch.
+Incomplete channel selection and device support mean that it's not for everyone, and that you better have a Chromecast, Apple TV or Xbox One hooked up to your TV.
 But if you need broadcast TV and live sports and want a super-simple Cloud DVR, it will certainly suffice.
 Otherwise, you're better off with the rich selection of PlayStation Vue or Sling TV.